ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 In this chapter we have used schemas and commutativity conditions to look at a few different flavors of graphs.
 But the framework we have developed here can actually be extended beyond just graphs, to an extraordinary variety of elaborate and useful concepts.
 Indeed, one of the profound offerings of AlgebraicJulia is the sheer number of mathematical abstractions it can handle in terms of schemas.
 In this final section we offer a brief glimpse at some more powerful models and ideas that are also captured by this framework.

-DISCLAIMER: It is out of scope to go into any detail on the following schemas.
-We mention them here, in passing, only to give some sense of the possibilities available with AlgebraicJulia.
+>DISCLAIMER: It is out of scope to go into any detail on the following schemas.
+We mention them here, in passing, only to give some sense of the possibilities with AlgebraicJulia.

 ### Simplicial sets